Dari-OS/Rust-Journal/README.md

 One of **my favourite coding patters** are **State Machines**.
 But not just any State Machine.
-You can implement the State Machine pattern in Rust in such away to have **compile time checks at state transitions**.
+You can implement the State Machine pattern in Rust in such a way to have **compile time checks at state transitions**.

 > Sounds **interesting** huh?